Robert J. Hartman

 TEACHING

-I have broad teaching interests in ethics, metaphysics, free will and moral responsibility, biomedical ethics, moral psychology, epistemology, philosophy of religion, and logic as well as in the history of philosophy.
+I have broad teaching interests in free will and moral responsibility, normative ethics, social and political philosophy, philosophy of law, professional ethics, moral psychology, philosophy of religion, metaphysics, epistemology, and logic as well as in the history of philosophy.

 Classes Taught